 You can also rent your scanner for those who are interested in doing it themselves.
 This offers you another income opportunity.
 Mollie Bartelt and Ann Matuszak started their own company called Pixologie and offer assistance to others looking to start a similar business using their model.
 The typical rental cost is $100 a day.

-Photo scanning can open the door to additional services such as converting outdated media, photo organizing and digital photo management.
+Photo scanning can open the door to other services such as converting outdated media, photo organizing, and digital photo management.
 The Association of Personal Photo Organizers provides excellent training and support for this growing niche in the organizing and photo marketplace.
 My son has earned additional income creating slide shows and photo books for families for graduations, weddings and anniversaries.
 These jobs are the result of connecting with families whose photos we have scanned.

 Photo Organizer Events:

 International Save Your Photos Day, sponsored by the Save Your Photos Alliance, is an annual event held the last Saturday of September.
 In 2014, over 75 events were held in 4 countries.
 It is FREE to get involved and a great way for you to promote your new business.

 APPO hosts a National Conference every year and is the only educational conference and expo for photo organizers in the world.
 The conference features dozens of small group and interactive learning workshops, led by an impressive collection of passionate experts and certified photo organizers.
 This is a great way to connect with other professionals who are offering scanning and photo organizing services.

 If you are looking for ways to add revenue to your existing business or starting a new business I highly recommend exploring this as a viable business option.

 What questions do you have about scanning photos for profit?

 Studies have shown if you like this blog post — you will also love the following articles.

 - Turning Memories into Money: Making Photo + Video Slideshows for Profit